How to Value your Trading Cards #

 Before you ask what your card is worth, read through the following for info on how to price your card on your own.

 For low-numbered cards (ie., /15 or less), it could be difficult to find a direct comp.
-Look for similar cards from the driver in different years or photos.
+Look for similar cards in different years or photos.

 Did you take a look at ebay ‘sold’ listings to get an idea of what the card(s) might be worth first?